 A red car is more expensive to insure

-If I don’t report an accident, my rates won’t change
+If you don’t report an accident, your rates won’t change

 After being involved in an accident, some drivers are tempted not to inform their insurance company, thinking it can remain hidden.
 If you received a ticket, it will be included on your driving record, where it won’t remain hidden for long.
 When you renew a policy, the insurer will review your record to see if anything has changed.
 Additionally, the other party may contact your insurance company as they pursue a claim for damages you caused.
 The sooner you contact your insurance company, the better they can help you to navigate the aftermath of an accident.

-If my car is totaled, my insurance company will replace it
+If your car is totaled, your insurance company will replace it

 Collision and comprehensive coverage can protect you in the event your car is totaled by another vehicle, a storm or another covered circumstance.
 This does not mean that your insurance company will cover the entire cost of replacing your vehicle.
 Insurers take depreciation into account when determining the value of your totaled vehicle.